Maayan Shalem visiting 7xJung Museum Berlin

 The starting point of their stay was the search for new methods of democratic education in times of crisis and war.
 In Israel, Maayan and Shaked work in an education system under immense pressure, due to the ongoing war, attacks on democratic principles and structures, racism, and an increasingly extreme public discourse.
 Teachers are faced with questions they often have no answers to.

-At the same time, Maayan and Shaked aimed to contribute their experiences from Israel to an international conversation.
-They see the strengthening of democratic forces not only as a local task, but as a global responsibility.
-As part of their fellowship, meeting educators and artists in Germany who are also grappling with the rise of the far right, racism, and the legacy of historical guilt was a double opportunity: to learn from one another and to build a network of support and inspiration.
+As part of their fellowship, meeting educators and artists in Germany who are also grappling with the rise of the far right, racism, and how to deal with historical guilt was a twofold opportunity: to learn from one another and to build a network of mutual support.

 To deepen their experience, they participated in various youth workshops and observed how facilitators guided sensitive and courageous discussions.
 They conducted interviews with educators and students, each offering a different perspective on the process.
 In parallel, they began developing initial ideas on how to translate the methods into Hebrew and adapt them to Israeli classrooms.